I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 It’s realistic to expect that a couple can live comfortably on $2,000-$2,500/month.

-That budget would allow you to have a comfortable two-bedroom apartment in the center of town, fully furnished and with an American style kitchen.
-You can afford to go out for dinners 1x/week and buy quality groceries.
-And you can even afford a maid 1x/week.
+That budget would allow you to have a comfortable two-bedroom apartment in the center of town, fully furnished and with an American-style kitchen.
+You can afford to go out for dinner once a week and buy quality groceries.
+You can even afford a maid once a week.

 You can save a significant amount of money by choosing to live in an apartment away from the city center.
 Considering that San Miguel is relatively small, you can walk almost anywhere if you’re up for the fitness challenge.
 (SMA is very hilly)